vacu9708/WHO-AM-I/Diary at work/2: 2024.1/readme.md

 - Gave a presentation on the AXI bus
 >I learned how important it is to explain based on visualization.
 ## 1.22
+- Studied Red-Black tree
 - Started studying Yocto(How to build and run the built image using poky, bitbake, and qemu)
-- Studied Red-Black tree
 ## 1.23
 - Studied Red-Black tree
 - Studied Yocto(About the yocto recipe)
 ## 1.24
 - Studied Red-Black tree
 - Studied Yocto(How to build and run an image that prints Hello World!)
+## 1.25
+- Studied Red-Black tree
+- Built tensorflow into my linux BSP using Yocto
+## 1.26
+- Studied Priority queue